 Urban gardens tend to be more formal and groomed, with balanced plantings and geometrical hardscapes, than the natural country gardens.
 The challenge is to have a good balance between the architectural features and the plants.
 I try adding as much living plant material as possible to soften the hardscapes and to imitate nature while maintaining a partially formal clipped look.

-A friend who has a tranquil urban garden in an older Toronto neighbourhood known for its large shade trees, inherited this vintage wrought iron table and chairs from the late 1940s / early 1950s, shown above and in the next two photos.
 The decoration is detailed having a good design and style without being heavy looking or too ornate.
 Although decorated, the style of this set is restrained with a classic look.
 The glass in the tabletop is not the original and needed to be replaced only once due to an overhead branch of a tree breaking and crashing into the glass top one icy January.
 Otherwise, the table and four chairs have survived many cold and cruel winters in Toronto with minimal upkeep.
 My friend inherited her ancestor’s excellent taste and created a perfect place to set them off to their best advantage.

 Patio furniture adds to the bones of the hardscapes.
 It’s best for the patio furniture to look inviting, be well designed, and not add a cluttered look or be so overwhelming as to compete with the plants.
 My favourite is black or dark green wrought iron furniture.
 Wrought iron is practical, adding style and form to the space.
 A dark colour makes it recede and blend in with the space.